 Haryana’s New and Renewable Energy Department (HAREDA) has released the blueprint Haryana Solar Power Policy, 2021, to encourage more people to use solar energy.
 This initiative has placed a heavy emphasis on rooftop solar projects and small-scale distributed solar, in addition to utility-scale solar projects and parks.
 Some of the key highlights of the draft policy 2021 include:

-1. Solar manufacturing units will have 10% exemption on total applicable tax.
+1. Solar manufacturing units will have a 10% exemption on the total applicable tax.

-2. DISCOMs will pay for extra-high voltage and high voltage transmission lines up to a distance of 10 kilometers.
+2. DISCOMs will pay for extra-high voltage and high voltage transmission lines up to a distance of 10 kilometres.

 3. In addition to DISCOM per unit costs, per unit charges for charging electric vehicles will not exceed Rs 5/kWh.